 Your chances of receiving a bus drivers license are dim if you've been convicted over the last 20 years of any of the following: incest, sexual assault, contributing to the delinquency of a minor, promoting prostitution, indecent exposure, or drug possession.
-Also, the state will not view your application favorably if you've been convicted of two or more DWIs over the last 10 years.
+Also, the state will not view your application favorably if you've been convicted of 2 or more DWIs over the last 10 years.

 The requirements on obtaining a chauffeur license depend on where you reside.
 Each municipality has its own set of regulations.
 In Fairbanks, for instance, you must be at least 21 years old.
-In Anchorage, 19 is the minimum age.
+In Anchorage, 19 years old is the minimum age.
 So for exact requirements, call your city clerk.